januszoles/ish/README.md

 ssh j13
 ```

-Next I can create similar config on my mac server (j13) so I could ssh to my ipad by typing: `ssh ipad`
+Next, create config on my mac (j13) so I could ssh to my ipad by typing: `ssh ipad`
 ---
 ## ON mac: Create public/private keys for mac-2-ipad connection